These Arun district planning applications were submitted last week

 Aldwick

-A/16/22/HH: Tara, Ham Manor Close.
-Erection of single storey rear extension and garage extension following the demolition of existing conservatory and porch.
+AW/35/22/HH: 49 The Drive.
+Erection of single storey rear extension an conversion of loft to habitable use following the demolition of existing rear conservatory.

+AW/37/22/T: Various locations at The Kingsway, Queensway, and The Drive, Craigweil Estate.
+Various works to various trees.

 Arundel